 what to know about fleas, ticks, and your pet

-In this blog, we’ll dig into the nitty-gritty of flea- and tick-borne diseases and how you, as a pet owner, can help protect your furry friend from contracting them.
+In this blog, we’ll dig into the nitty-gritty of flea- and tick-borne diseases, how you can help protect your furry friend from contracting them, and how our Optimum Wellness Plans® are a great way to support your pet’s health.

 Flea-borne diseases and conditions

-Even though fleas carry only a few diseases, they can still wreak havoc on your pet’s body.
-Below is a breakdown of flea-borne diseases and conditions, their symptoms, and how to treat them.
+Even though fleas carry only a few diseases, they can still wreak havoc on your pet’s body, causing extreme itching and discomfort for the suffering pet as well as distress for the owner having to witness it.
+Below is a breakdown of flea-borne disease and conditions, their symptoms, and how to treat them.
 Additional information can be found here.

-Tapeworms: Tapeworms are transmitted when a dog or cat swallows an infected flea.
-Once inside your pet’s intestines, tapeworms can grow up to eight inches long and are often spotted in your pet’s poop.
+Tapeworms: Tapeworms are transmitted when a dog or cat swallows an infected flea, which can occur while grooming themselves.
+Once inside your pet’s intestines, the tapeworms can grow up to eight inches long and are often spotted in your pet’s poop.
 Other signs of tapeworms include your pet dragging their butt or scooting (evidently, worms on your butt are not comfortable).
-Specific deworming medication is given to rid your pet of the tapeworms.
+Specific deworming medication can be administered to rid your pet of the tapeworms.

-Flea allergies: Some dogs and cats are allergic to flea saliva and can experience a strong reaction to bites.
-Symptoms include itching, scratching, constant self-grooming, red skin, and fur loss.
-When it comes to treatment, anti-inflammatories, antibiotics, and special shampoos can help, but one of the best ways to avoid flea dermatitis is through flea-control products (more on that below).
+Flea allergies: Some dogs and cats are allergic to flea saliva and can develop a condition called flea allergy dermatitis.
+Symptoms include itching, scratching, constant grooming, red skin, and fur loss.
+When it comes to treatment, anti-inflammatories, antibiotics, and special shampoos can help, but one of the best ways to avoid flea allergy dermatitis is through flea-control products (more on that below).

-Flea-related anemia: Though fleas are tiny, their bites can cause anemia (low red blood cell count) in dogs and cats.
+Flea-related anemia: Though fleas are tiny, their bites can cause anemia (low red blood count) in dogs and cats with severe infestations.
 Symptoms of anemia include loss of appetite, pale gums, lethargy, and weight loss.
 In extreme cases, it can even be life-threatening.

 Tick-borne diseases

 There are varieties of ticks all over the United States, and many of them carry diseases.
 Below is a breakdown of the various tick-borne diseases, symptoms, and treatment.
-If you see that a tick has bitten your pet, this is a great opportunity to use your 24/7 Pet Chat™, or book an in-person appointment with your veterinarian (safely putting the tick in a jar to bring into the appointment can be very helpful).
+If you see that a tick has bitten your pet, this is a great opportunity to use your 24/7 Pet Chat™ access or book an in-person appointment with your veterinarian (and try to safely put the tick in a jar as well).
 Additional information on tick-borne diseases can be found here.

 Rocky Mountain spotted fever: Symptoms of Rocky Mountain spotted fever include loss of appetite, fever, muscle/joint pain, digestive issues, and hemorrhaging around the eyes, nose, and gums.
-Antibiotics are used for treatment, and hospitalization may be necessary.
+Antibiotics and possibly hospitalization are used for treatment.

-Ehrlichiosis: Symptoms of Ehrlichiosis include weight loss, fever, joint pain, and blood clots.
-Treatment includes a course of antibiotics and supportive care for advanced cases.
+Ehrlichiosis: Symptoms of Ehrlichiosis include weight loss, fever, joint pain, and blood clots, and is treated with a course of antibiotics or supportive care if advanced.

-Anaplasmosis: Symptoms of anaplasmosis include lethargy, fever, and loss of appetite, and is treated by a course of antibiotics.
+Anaplasmosis: Symptoms of anaplasmosis include lethargy, fever, and loss of appetite, and is treated with a course of antibiotics.

-Babesiosis: Symptoms of babesiosis include pale gums, dark urine, jaundice, and bloody poop.
+Babesiosis: Symptoms of babesiosis include pale gums, dark urine, jaundice in the eyes and skin, and bloody poop.
 Treatment includes antimalarial medication and antibiotics.

 Tularemia: Symptoms of tularemia include high fever, pain, jaundice, and organ failure.
 Treatment requires a course of antibiotics.